 Since child safety is my passion, I’m currently obsessed with the sextortion crisis.
-As such, I’ve been telling my friends about it, especially parents and grandparents.
+As such, I’ve been telling my friends about it, especially those who are parents, grandparents, and caregivers.
 Since very few people know the term, here you go:

-In the U.S. today, there is an alarming rise in the number of incidents of sextortion: situations where children and teens are coerced into sending sexually explicit images online.
+In the U.S. today, there is an alarming rise in the number of incidents of sextortion involving kids: situations where children and teens are coerced into sending sexually explicit images online.
 Once they do, the minors are aggressively pressured for additional explicit materials (ie. photos or videos) and/or money.

 Just how big is the problem?

 As a matter of fact, a recent justice.gov press release reports,

 Over the past year, law enforcement agencies have received over 7,000 reports related to the online sextortion of minors, resulting in at least 3,000 victims, primarily boys.